What Not to Cook in a Cast Iron Skillet

 If you intend to use your cast iron for making desserts on a regular basis it might be wise to purchase a separate piece of cookware.
 After all, cast-iron cookware is quite affordable!

-Don’t fear cleaning or seasoning cast-iron check out this article that will assist you in getting and maintaining a non-stick cast-iron surface.
+Don’t fear cleaning or seasoning cast iron check out my article about cast iron and rust it will assist you in getting and maintaining a non-stick cast-iron surface.

 What Utensils Should Not be Used on Cast Iron

-Sharp utensils scraped across the surface of cast iron should be avoided.
-You can use any utensil material just use a flat edge approach when cooking and avoid gouging into the surface of the pan to protect the seasoning.
+Sharp utensils scraped like a metal spatula across the surface of cast iron should be avoided.
+You can use any utensil material, wood, plastic, or silicone, just use a flat-edge approach when cooking and avoid gouging into the surface of the pan to protect the seasoning.

 To Finish – What Not to Cook in Cast Iron